terranceraper/markdown-portfolio/_includes/05-emphasis.md

 Today I started a *learning* about the GitHub work flow.</br>
-Tomorrow will be a __big__ day putting the skills I learned to use.
+Tomorrow will be a __big__ day putting the skills I learned to use for a project.